-No matter which program you choose, you benefit from:
+No matter which plan you choose, you benefit from:

 The menus work great for me.
 They’re easy to follow because I have my grocery list and fast, simple recipes.
 The whole family loves it.
 My cramps started to go away in the first week.
 If I don’t cheat, I feel great!
 Thanks for starting this!

 SOSCuisine is an exceptional tool for those who want to eat healthy.
 With a variety of meal plans adapted for several health conditions, SOSCuisine empowers anyone to plan balanced and healthy meals that take into account their individual constraints, thereby increasing chances of their maintaining a good health."

 The diet was developed by two Australian researchers, Peter Gibson, Gastroenterologist, and Sue Shepherd, Registered Dietitian, from Monash University in Melbourne.
 Their first publication was in 2005.
 Since then, scientific data on the effectiveness of the diet has accumulated, leading to more and more gastroenterologists and dietitians around the world prescribing it successfully.

 In March 2015, researchers from the University of Michigan published the results of their analysis of 139 studies on IBS in the Journal of the American Medical Association, concluding that there was enough evidence to confirm that a Low FODMAP diet is effective in diminishing symptoms considerably in 75% of cases:

 Chey, W. D., Kurlander, J., & Eswaran, S. (2015).
 Irritable Bowel Syndrome – A Clinical Review.
 Journal of the American Medical Association, 313(9), 949.